Structural Quality Metrics to Evaluate Knowledge Graphs: Structural Quality Metrics

 \subsubsection{Class Instantiation}

-\textit{Class Instantiation} is a metric that assesses how much in detail subdivided classes are defined in the ontology and how much they are actually instantiated.
+\textit{Class Instantiation} is a metric that assesses how much in detail classes are defined in the ontology and how much they are actually instantiated.
 For each class included in the knowledge graph, the class instantiation is calculated and summed to be used as an indicator representing the knowledge graph.
-In a formula (~\ref{class intantiation formula}) to obtain \textit{Class Instantiation} for a particular \textit{Class}, $n_c$ means the number of subclasses that the \textit{Class} has, $ir(c)$ means \textit{'number of instances of the Class / number of all instances in knolwedge graph'}, $c_i$ is the i-th subclass the \textit{Class} has, $d$ means the distance between the \textit{Class} and $c_i$ .
+In a formula (~\ref{class intantiation formula}) to obtain \textit{Class Instantiation} for a particular \textit{Class}, $n_c$ means the number of subclasses that the \textit{Class} has, $ir(c)$ means instantiated ratio, which is \textit{`number of instances of the Class / number of all instances in knolwedge graph'}, $c_i$ is the i-th subclass the \textit{Class} has, $d$ means the distance between the \textit{Class} and $c_i$ .

-The process of calculating \textit{Class Instantiation} for \textit{'Person'} class in a knowledge graph such as Figure ~\ref{Class Instantiation Example} is as follows.
-The total number of instances of the knowledge graph is 500, of which the number of instances of \textit{Person} and \textit{Person}'s subclass is 200.
-For all subclasses under the \textit{'Person'} class, the proportion of the class's instance to the total instance is calculated.
+The process of calculating \textit{Class Instantiation} for \textit{`Person'} class in a knowledge graph such as Figure ~\ref{Class Instantiation Example} is as follows.
+The total number of instances of the knowledge graph is 500, of which the number of instances of \textit{`Person'} and \textit{Person}'s subclass is 200.
+For all subclasses under the \textit{`Person'} class, the proportion of the class's instance to the total instance is calculated.
 Let's say this is a "weight".
-For example, to add weights for \textit{'Artist'}, use the number of direct instances of the \textit{Artist}, not the instances of \textit{'Actor'}, \textit{'Musician'}, or \textit{'Author'}. \textit{'Ariana Grande'} instance is not a direct instance of the \textit{Artist} because the singer is an instance of the \textit{Artist}'s subclass, \textit{Musician}.
-Since \textit{'Pablo Picasso'} instnace does not belong to the \textit{Artist}'s subclasses , it becomes a direct instance of the \textit{Artist}.
-In the figure, the class is a box, and in the box, \textit{(number of instances → weights)} is denoted.
+For example, to calculate the weight for \textit{`Artist'}, use the number of direct instances of the \textit{Artist}, not the instances of \textit{`Actor'}, \textit{`Musician'}, or \textit{`Author'}. \textit{`Ariana Grande'} instance is not a direct instance of the \textit{`Artist'} because the singer is an instance of the \textit{Artist}'s subclass, \textit{`Musician'}.
+Since \textit{`Pablo Picasso'} instance does not belong to the \textit{`Artist'}'s subclasses , it becomes a direct instance of the \textit{`Artist'}.
+In the figure, the class is represented with rectangle box, and in the box, \textit{(number of instances → weights)} is denoted.